 If you come to Anchorage in February, you can attend the Anchorage Fur Rendezvous, which includes a blanket toss and the World Championship Sled Dog Race.

 Another race, the famous Iditarod Trail Sled Dog Race, begins in March in Anchorage.
-Mushers race their dogs from Anchorage to Eagle River, and load the teams onto trucks to Wasilla, where the race officially begins.
-The race ends about 1,000 miles later in Nome.
+Mushers race their dogs for about 20 miles across Anchorage, and load the teams onto trucks for the Willow race-start, where the race officially begins the next day.
+The race ends about 9 days and 1,000 miles later in Nome.